ToshioCP/Gtk4-tutorial/gfm/sec16.md

 It is the fourth parameter in the `g_signal_connect` (line 17) that has connected the action and the handler.
 - 6: A function `g_application_quit` immediately quits the application.
 - 9-33: `on_activate` is a handler of "activate" signal on GtkApplication.
-- 11-13: Generate a GtkApplicationWindow and set a pointer to it to `win`.
-And set the title and default size.
+- 11-13: Generates a GtkApplicationWindow and assigns a pointer to it to `win`.
+And sets the title and default size.
-- 15: Generate GSimpleAction `act_quit`.
+- 15: Generates GSimpleAction `act_quit`.
 It is stateless.
 The first argument of `g_simple_action_new` is a name of the action and the second argument is a parameter.
-If you don't need the parameter, set it `NULL`.
+If you don't need the parameter, pass `NULL`.
 Therefore, `act_quit` has a name "quit" and no parameter.
-- 16: Add the action to GtkApplication `app`.
+- 16: Adds the action to GtkApplication `app`.
 GtkApplication implements an interface GActionMap and GActionGroup.
 And GtkApplication can have a group of actions and actions are added by the function `g_action_map_add_action`.
 This function is described in GMenuModel section in GIO API reference.
-- 17: Connect "activate" signal of the action and the handler `quit_activated`.
+- 17: Connects "activate" signal of the action and the handler `quit_activated`.
-- 19-22: Generate GMenu and GMenuItem.
+- 19-22: Generates GMenu and GMenuItem.
 `menubar` and `menu` are GMenu.
 `menu_item_menu` and `menu_item_quit` are GMenuItem.
 `menu_item_menu` has a label "Menu" and no action.